 Reading at Montpelier

-Our aim is for children to become confident, fluent readers with good understanding.
+Our aim is for children to become confident, fluent readers with excellent understanding.
 We encourage them to read widely and often for both pleasure and purpose.
 We hope to inspire children by sharing fantastic books and encouraging a life-long love of reading.

 We believe our English curriculum, including our phonics and reading provision, fully equips our children to achieve this aim throughout their time with us.